cpp-for-yourself/lectures-and-homeworks/lectures/templates_how_classes.md

 }

 int main() {
-  auto default_int = GetDefaultValue<int>();
+  int default_int = GetDefaultValue<int>();
-  auto default_double = GetDefaultValue<double>();
+  double default_double = GetDefaultValue<double>();
   return 0;
 }
 ```
 Here, the compiler cannot guess the needed type on its own (remember that the return type is not part of the function signature, so cannot be used to guess the template parameter).
 So we provide help by calling a function with the explicit type we want `GetDefaultValue<int>`.

+### Mixing both cases
-This all gets slightly more complex when we mix the two cases - when we have some template parameters that the compiler is able to guess and some that it cannot.
+This all gets slightly more complex when we mix both cases - when we have some template parameters that the compiler is able to guess from arguments and some that it cannot.
 The complications arise because the compiler's ability to guess the types depends partially on the order of function arguments as well as on the order of the template parameters.

 One easy way to think about it is this:
 > 🚨 When we specify the template arguments explicitly, we are specifying them **from left to right**.
 Then, when the compiler doesn't see any more explicit template parameters, it looks at the function arguments and tries to figure out the rest.